 The Letters never read like ordinary writing.
 They arrived creased, smudged, sometimes water-stained, as though they had survived a trial just to reach us.
-The Board of Representatives always screened them, stamped them, and delivered copies, but even the clean reproductions carried that aura.

 The words inside sounded like dispatches from another species, humans who had chosen a harder form of life.
 They told of storms that broke walls, rivers that froze mid-flow, animals that watched from the tree line with eyes that glowed in the dark.
 They spoke of hunger not as complaint but as proof of endurance.